GaloisInc/sat2015-crypto/slides/talk.md

 * S-boxes intended to unpredictably substitute bits
     * Ideally indistinguishable from a random function
-    * But, representable as a boolean circuit
+    * But in practice representable as a short program using only linear operations
-    * A good S-box should be hard to reduce to a simple circuit, but some are still better
 * Generating optimal S-boxes:
-    * or any function on a small domain
+    * Or any function on a small domain
     * $\exists p.~\llbracket{}p\rrbracket{}(x_{0}) = y_{0} \wedge \dots \wedge
       \llbracket{}p\rrbracket{}(x_{n}) = y_{n}$
-    * TODO: do this in Cryptol
-* TODO: comment on best published results doing this
+* Fuhs *et al.* found a 23-instruction program for the AES S-box (TODO: cite)
+    * Less than a minute with MiniSat
+    * Proving unsatisfiability of 22 instructions took 106 hours (CryptoMiniSat)

 # Creating Code: General Synthesis